Shiu Ka-chun: Illness and death

-In early November 2024, Shiu wrote on Facebook that he had felt stomach discomfort the previous month and that, after an initial diagnosis with gastritis and a later suspicion by specialists of a duodenal obstruction, he had been diagnosed with stomach cancer.
+In early November 2024, Shiu wrote on Facebook that he had felt stomach discomfort the previous month and that, after successive misdiagnoses with excessive stomach acid and gastritis and a later suspicion of a duodenal obstruction, he had been diagnosed with stomach cancer.
 He had then undergone surgery to remove half of his stomach, resulting in him losing 15 kilograms of weight.
 In early January 2025, Shiu stated on social media that due to the worsening of his condition, he had begun palliative care.

 Shiu died of stomach cancer at Queen Elizabeth Hospital in Hong Kong, on 10 January 2025, at the age of 55.